ibookerke/Notes/Sturdy/Computer Science/Computer Networks/Lecture 18 - Link Layer MAC.md

 		- latency
 		- single point of failure (token)

 * A station is authorized to send data when it receives a special frame called a token.
 * Here there is no master node.
 * A small, special-purpose frame known as a token is exchanged among the nodes in some fixed order.
 * When a node receives a token, it holds onto the token only if it has some frames to transmit; otherwise, it immediately forwards the token to the next node.
 * If a node does have frames to transmit when it receives the token, it sends up to a maximum number of frames and then forwards the token to the next node.
 * Token passing is decentralized and highly efficient.
-But it has problems as well.
+But it has problems as well(such as lossing token -> crash)tralized and highly efficient.
+But it has problems as well(such as lossing token -> crash)
 ![[Pasted image 20230330211639.png]]

 # Cable Access Network